-Some herbs also contain them such as bugleweed, yellow dock and some others.
+Some herbs also contain sulfur amino acids such as bugleweed, yellow dock and some others.
 They tend to have a yellowish color, as this is the color of sulfur.

-SULFUR AMINO ACIDS IN NUTRITIONAL BALANCING PROGRAMS
+SULFUR AMINO ACIDS IN DEVELOPMENT PROGRAMS

 Taurine for four lows pattern.
-L-Taurine is the only sulfur-containing amino acid used regularly in nutritional balancing programs, and this is only when a four lows pattern is present.
+L-Taurine is the only sulfur-containing amino acid used regularly in development programs, and this is only when a four lows pattern is present.
 I am not sure why, but L-taurine works excellently in this situation.
 To learn more, please read the article entitled, Taurine on this website.

 Some nutrition authorities say that mercury irreversibly binds to sulfyhdryl groups, which involve cysteine.
 We do not agree with this because, in all cases, we are able to slowly remove mercury from the body.